a2iEditing/RNAEditingIndexer/README.md

 # RNAEditingIndexer
-A tool for the calculation of RNA editing indexes from RNA seq data
+A tool for calculating RNA editing levels from RNA seq data

 ## Requirements
 ### Dependencies